 ListIterator is one of the four java cursors.
-It is a java iterator which is used to traverse all types of lists including ArrayList, Vector, LinkedList, Stack etc. It is available since Java 1.2.
+It is a java iterator that is used to traverse all types of lists including ArrayList, Vector, LinkedList, Stack, etc. It is available since Java 1.2.
 It extends the iterator interface.
 The hierarchy of ListIterator is as follows:

 Some Important points about ListIterator